Harris Invictus Academy Croydon: Ofsted

-The school was inspected by Ofsted on 30 September 2016 and was rated 'outstanding'.
+The school was inspected by Ofsted on 30 September 2016 and 19 January 2023 and was rated 'outstanding' both times.

+In 2023, Ofsted reported that "pupils build very successfully on their learning from previous lessons and previous years.
+Leaders have given meticulous thought to how pupils should develop knowledge and remember it in the long term.
+Pupils spoke positively about how well they have been prepared for their next steps."

-"In two years, senior leaders, staff and governors have built a highly successful school", Ofsted said, "by focusing on the pupils’ academic and personal development.
-The attention to detail results in a very positive climate in which pupils’ academic achievement, care and welfare are highly valued and disadvantaged pupils make very strong progress.
+In 2016, Ofsted said the following: "In two years, senior leaders, staff and governors have built a highly successful school by focusing on the pupils' academic and personal development.
+The attention to detail results in a very positive climate in which pupils' academic achievement, care and welfare are highly valued and disadvantaged pupils make very strong progress.
 English as an additional language speakers make very brisk progress and are high achievers."

 The inspectors found that pupils behave very well around the school and there is very little disruption in lessons allowing pupils to learn without interruption.
 They were extremely well turned out and had first-rate manners and have excellent attitudes to learning and to school.
 In the only criticism in the report they said "the most able pupils are sometimes under-stretched in lessons."
 They found high expectations, well-structured learning and the effective use of good resources.